julien123123/pico-epaper/README.md

 - Support for 2.9in epaper display
 - Support for partial update after deepsleep
 - Support for partial update on smaller parts of the display to save on ressources
+- Direct write to the display without having to use FrameBuffer or the Writer class, which is better for lower memory use, for slower mcus.
+It also uses less energu in the end
+- support for 2 in display buffered screens, also good for slower mcus.
+- support for white partial updates over black

 I've made it worked on some of my project, but I figured it would be easyer for me in the future if my modifications are well written in one library.